A complete step-by-step guide to integrate WordPress SAML SSO with Keycloak for secure Single Sign-On authentication.

 - From your WordPress Dashboard, navigate to Plugins → Add New.

-- After installing the plugin, navigate to the SP Metadata tab and keep it open.
+- After installing the plugin, navigate to the SP Metadata tab of Plugin and keep it open.
 You’ll need the metadata details from this tab for the upcoming configuration steps.

 - Open your Keycloak Admin Console and select your realm.